allmhuran/cdcx/README.md

 exec cdcx.[Setup.Table] 'MyAlias', 'dbo', 'T';

+-- you can also set up EVERY cdc enabled table at once: exec cdcx.[Setup.Tables] 'MyAlias';

 -- In this example I will pass 0x0 as the "previous end LSN".
 -- I will also use GetParamsByList and pass in the columns where changes "matter" as a character separated string.